- What is Business Aviation?

 - Application for Aviation Support Services Safety Award

-All web-based submissions must be completed, verified and submitted to NBAA no later than March 15, 2013.
-An NBAA Member website password is required to use the new online applications.
+An NBAA Member website password is required to use the online applications.
 If you have forgotten your website password, visit the password reset form.
 If you not not have a website password, apply for a password now.

-Members are strongly encouraged to take advantage of the new web-based applications when submitting their award data.
+Members are strongly encouraged to take advantage of the above web-based applications when submitting their award data.
 However, NBAA also continues to accept applications in hardcopy and Adobe PDF formats.
-NBAA Member Companies that operate aircraft also will receive the 2013 Call for Applications package in printed format within the month of January 2013.
-PDF versions of the applications are listed below.
+For this option, Members must use the following PDF applications:

-PDF applications may be either printed and mailed/faxed back to NBAA, or emailed as attachments to firstname.lastname@example.org.
+NBAA no longer mails applications to Members in hardcopy.
+PDF applications may be either printed and mailed/faxed back to NBAA, or emailed as attachments to [email protected].
 Users must have the full (not free) version of Adobe Acrobat in order to type into the digital files and save changes to the PDF applications.

 - Fax to (202) 331-8364

-What is the process for NBAA Member Representative authorizing applications submiting by his companies employees trough the website?
+What is the process for the NBAA Member Representative authorizing online applications submitted by his or her company's employees through the website?

-When an employee submits a Flying Safety Award application via the NBAA website.
-The NBAA Member Representative will recieve an email requesting that the Member Representative verifty the accuracy of the application.
-The application will be held, pending approval by the NBAA Member Representative, and will not receive a Flying Safety Award unless the NBAA Member Representative gives this authorization.
+When an employee submits a secure online Flying Safety Award application via the NBAA website, the NBAA Member Representative will receive an email requesting that he or she verifty the accuracy of the application.
+The application will be held, pending approval by the NBAA Member Representative, and will not be eligible to receive a Flying Safety Award unless the NBAA Member Representative provides this authorization.

 Can the NBAA Member Representative authorize his or her own application?

-Yes, the integrity of the Member Representative is a key part of the entire program.
+Yes, the Member Representative can authorize his or her own application.
+The integrity of the Member Representative is a key part of the entire program.

 Can commuter flight time for a Part 135 operation be counted toward the Commercial Business Flying Award or the Pilot Safety Award?